• Skip to primary navigation

 • Vegan - Make this dish vegan with vegan butter or a little more olive oil.

-• Toasted panko - Toast panko breadcrumbs in a separate pan (as seen in our spicy kani salad) and sprinkle on top of the leeks for extra crunch and texture.
+• Toasted panko - Toast panko breadcrumbs in a separate pan (as seen in our kani salad) and sprinkle on top of the leeks for extra crunch and texture.

 Instructions